How to cut an avocado (and not cut yourself!)- showing you how to protect your hand, as well as different cuts you can make.

 - 1 avocado (ripe)

-- Twist gently until the avocado separates into two halves.
+- Twist- Twist gently until the avocado separates into two halves.

-- Scoop out the avocado with a spoon, and enjoy.
+- Scoop- Scoop out the avocado with a spoon, and enjoy.

-- Alternatively, you can peel the avocado and slice it on a cutting board.
+- Alternate- You can also peel the avocado and slice it on a cutting board.